It may not make you feel any more comfortable physically, but it can help you create the "paper trail" you need to prove your point.

 As a means of your empowerment, we recommend that you start documenting the temperature inside your truck any time you park and would ordinarily idle for climate control -- especially at the beginning and end of your sleep break.

 We have designed a "Temperature vs. Rest Documentation" table (available through our Free Downloads page) which you may print and use to record

 In this way, you record both objective and subjective measurements.

 We bought a digital thermometer somewhat like the one shown here from Amazon.com, with whom we have an affiliate relationship.

 With it, we planned to start documenting temperatures in Mike's truck.

 As it turned out, Mike got a local truck driving job, which meant that he no longer had to take a sleep break in his truck.

-Not only do we recommend that you keep documentation in your truck, but we recommend that you send the numbers to your driver manager and someone you trust in your family -- preferably in written form so that there is a record.
+Not only do we recommend that you keep documentation in your truck, but we recommend that you send the numbers to your driver manager and someone you trust in your family.
+By putting them in written form, there is a record, a paper trail.
 Your documentation is your empowerment to keep you from feeling completely helpless.

 We do not recommend this, but during the time when Mike drove over the road and had a certified clean idle engine (with no idling alternatives on the truck), we thought about pressing back against anti-idle laws for the sake of our health (not getting overheated) and the safety of the motoring public.